johnzastrow/phpblog/hugo-export/posts/2008-07-05-the-all-powerful-find-command.md

 ---
-title: The all powerful find command
+ #  The all powerful find command
 categories:
   - Linux